Glossary of Terms Used in New Jersey Business and Corporation Law

 EIN or Employer Identification Number – This form is used to apply for a federal tax ID number.
 You will receive this form in your corporation kit.

-Federal Tax Identification Number – This is a number assigned to a corporation or other business entity by the government for tax purposes.
+Federal Tax Identification Number – A number assigned by the government to a corporation or other business entity for tax purposes.
 Banks generally require a tax identification number to open bank accounts.
 The federal tax identification number is also known as the Employer Identification Number (EIN).

 Fiduciary Corporation – A relationship in which one party (the fiduciary) must act in good faith and with due regard to the best interests of the other party or parties.